snst-lab/ehon/README.md

 ehon
 =============

-> It is a web application for creating picture books.
+> This is a web application for creating picture books.
 >
 > By placing the image element and registering the animation and trigger with the mouse operation, you can create a moving picture book that responds to touch events.